aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 </details>

 ### **Encoding Capacity and Data Density**
-This 2D symbology provides very high density.
+This 2D type provides very high density.
 Each QR version has its own maximum capacity.
 The actual capacity may vary according to the amount of information to be encoded, encoding type, and the error correction level.
 QR Codes can store up to 3 KB of data, i.e., 2,953 bytes or 7,089 numerical digits or 4,296 letters, or 1,817 Japanese Kanji symbols.

 <details>
 <summary>Read more</summary>